Fire Extinguisher Inspection in New Jersey, Eastern Pennsylvania & Northern Delaware

 Importance of Fire Extinguisher Inspections

-Fire Extinguisher Inspections: What to Expect
+Fire Extinguisher Inspections: What To Expect

 When you hire Confires to inspect your fire extinguishers, a professional arrives at your door ready to provide a quick yet thorough inspection.
-Contrary to popular thought, an annual inspection doesn’t involve testing the fire extinguisher.
+Contrary to popular belief, an annual inspection doesn’t involve testing the fire extinguisher.
 This only happens every five to twelve years.

 Here’s what you can expect a technician to do during a fire extinguisher inspection: